mojo2012/kawa-lang/README.md

 # kawa-lang
 kawa programming language

-Toy project to implement a better programming language than java ;-)
+Toy project to implement a better programming language for the JVM ;-)

 ## Features
 ### Null-safe navigator